JanessaTech/JanessaTech/README.md

 Hi, entrepreneur,

-**JanessaTech**(Juan Zhao in Chinese name) has over 10 year software engineering experience, who ever worked in ZTE, IBM, Huawei, Alstela(a global distributed remote-first company) as a backend software engineer.
+**JanessaTech**(Juan Zhao in Chinese name) has over 10-year software engineering experience, who ever worked in ZTE, IBM, Huawei, Alstela(a global distributed remote-first company) as a backend software engineer.

 JanessaTech is a fast learner and an expert at building new production/features from concepts to delivery